Create a Marketplace Package

 • Xandr Invest

-9. In the Start date and End date fields, specify the duration of the package.
+9. In the Start date and End date fields, specify the duration of the package in UTC.

 10. Optionally, in the Reporting Labels section, enter values for the labels that you want to be able to report on.
 You can add one value for each of the following labels: